Data updated on 2025-07-29 20:51:23 UTC

-Girls of the Internet’s manifesto is clear; to create dance music that calls back to how it was made at its inception, but with the knowledge and experience of the last 50 years of the genre.
+Girls of the Internet’s manifesto is clear; to create dance music that calls back to its roots, but with the knowledge and experience of the last 50 years of the genre.

-With the ability to perform as a full live band, & Tom in high demand and adept selector as a DJ - the Girls Of The Internet live experience adds another layer to the experience.
-Having performed at Glastonbury, The Warehouse Project, Drumsheds, Printworks, Latitude, Lost Village, Fabric, XOYO, Pikes & Hï - March 2024 saw them sell out the iconic Jazz Café.
+Tom is in high demand and adept selector as a DJ, but Girls Of The Internet can also perform as a live band - adding another layer to the experience.
+Having performed at Glastonbury, The Warehouse Project, Drumsheds, Printworks, Latitude, Lost Village, Fabric, XOYO, Pikes & Hï, and selling out shows in iconic venues The Jazz Café & Night Tales.
+2025 saw the band on their debut UK live tour.

-Crafting songs with real musicians, the group’s name was inspired by Roy Ayers’ Ladies of the 80’s project; “I just loved the concept, & I wanted to do the same thing with Girls of the Internet,” explains Tom.
-“I wanted a name that played with gender, & people’s subconscious misogyny.
-Girls of the Internet is abstract - it means nothing, and it can mean everything.”
+Crafting songs with musicians, the name was inspired by Roy Ayers’ Ladies of the 80’s project; “I just loved the concept & mystery” explains Tom.
+“I wanted a name that was slightly decisive, something that played with gender, & people’s subconscious misogyny.
+Girls of the Internet is abstract - it means nothing, and it can mean anything.”

 Listen to The very best of Girls of the Internet

-With the ability to perform as a full live band, & Tom in high demand and adept selector as a DJ - the Girls Of The Internet live experience adds another layer to the experience.
-Having performed at Glastonbury, The Warehouse Project, Drumsheds, Printworks, Latitude, Lost Village, Fabric, XOYO, Pikes & Hï - March 2024 saw them sell out the iconic Jazz Café.
+Tom is in high demand and adept selector as a DJ, but Girls Of The Internet can also perform as a live band - adding another layer to the experience.
+Having performed at Glastonbury, The Warehouse Project, Drumsheds, Printworks, Latitude, Lost Village, Fabric, XOYO, Pikes & Hï, and selling out shows in iconic venues The Jazz Café & Night Tales.
+2025 saw the band on their debut UK live tour.

-Crafting songs with real musicians, the group’s name was inspired by Roy Ayers’ Ladies of the 80’s project; “I just loved the concept, & I wanted to do the same thing with Girls of the Internet,” explains Tom.
-“I wanted a name that played with gender, & people’s subconscious misogyny.
-Girls of the Internet is abstract - it means nothing, and it can mean everything.”
+Crafting songs with musicians, the name was inspired by Roy Ayers’ Ladies of the 80’s project; “I just loved the concept & mystery” explains Tom.
+“I wanted a name that was slightly decisive, something that played with gender, & people’s subconscious misogyny.
+Girls of the Internet is abstract - it means nothing, and it can mean anything.”

 Listen to The very best of Girls of the Internet